achillebourgault/storage-api/README.md

 - `apiVersion`: Specifies the API version to use ('v1' or 'v2').
 - `documentsFolder`: The folder path for storing documents in the Static Storage System.
 - `firebaseServiceAccountKey`: The Firebase service account key for API version 2.
-- `collectionName`: The name of the collection (Should be the same as the collection name in the Firebase database).
+- `collectionName`: The name of the main collection (Should be the same as the collection name in the Firebase database).

 ## API Routes